Package 'greta'

 TensorFlow only enables rounding to integers, so round() will error if digits is set to anything other than 0.

-Any additional arguments to chol(), chol2inv, and solve() will be ignored, see the TensorFlow documentation for details of these routines.
+Any additional arguments to chol(), chol2inv, solve(), and log() will be ignored, see the TensorFlow documentation for details of these routines.

 sweep() only works on two-dimensional greta arrays (so MARGIN can only be either 1 or 2), and only for subtraction, addition, division and multiplication.